zhouyl/flowblade/README.md

 ## 🎨 Style Props System

-Flowblade includes a powerful **Style Props** system inspired by Chakra UI, allowing you to style components using intuitive props instead of Tailwind classes:
+Flowblade includes a powerful **Style Props** system that allows you to style components using intuitive props instead of writing Tailwind classes directly:

 ### Spacing Props